Mike-Morrow/geocode_tableau_prep/README.md

 1) Must name your address column 'Address'
 2) Must have a 'lat' column and 'lon' column that are decimal data types.
 You can do this by creating a calculated field and with value 0.0

+*note there is a way to define schema in the script as well that we're not using (hence the need to add lat, lon columns)

 ## This is how things should look like before you add the script step

 ![Before Script Step](https://github.com/Mike-Morrow/geocode_tableau_prep/blob/master/Before_Script.JPG?raw=true)